The Transparency Audit

 Internet Archive (Wayback Machine):

-Continuous web-archive footprint across both domain eras — independent third-party verification of 17-year operational history.
+Continuous web-archive footprint across both domain eras — independent third-party verification of operational history since 2009.

 External Verification: These studies are publicly available.
 We encourage independent review of the original research.